 “Lives—including mine—have been drastically changed by stories.
 Words of others make their way into my head and my heart and refuse to leave, for better or for worse.
 When it came time for me to choose a career path, it was obvious: I wanted to keep doing what I love.
 My love for reading and writing expands beyond the pages; I admire the work put into writing and publishing.
 The ultimate composition, meticulous attention to detail, and extreme dedication that goes into the publication of a single book are impressive and appealing.
 This drive helped me discover my ultimate goal: to become an editor and establish my own publishing house.”

-KEMPA commends these journalism scholars, and wishes them all the best of luck as they start their college careers.
+KEMPA commends these journalism scholars, and wished them all the best of luck as they started their college careers.